kevin0120/mix/plugins/inputs/amqp_consumer/README.md

 Metrics are read from a topic exchange using the configured queue and binding_key.

-Message payload should be formatted in one of the [Telegraf Data Formats](https://github.com/influxdata/telegraf/blob/master/docs/DATA_FORMATS_INPUT.md).
+Message payload should be formatted in one of the [Rush Data Formats](https://github.com/masami10/rush/blob/master/docs/DATA_FORMATS_INPUT.md).

 For an introduction to AMQP see:
 - https://www.rabbitmq.com/tutorials/amqp-concepts.html